 Favorite quote from the author:

 In the months leading up to the 2016 election, pretty much every pundit and analyst believed Hillary Clinton would be the next president of the United States.
-In fact, it was supposed to be an easy win.
-Obama had a good approval rating and she had served as Secretary of State during his presidency.
-So she seemed like the obvious choice to continue Obama’s legacy.
+It was supposed to be an easy win.
+She seemed like the obvious choice to continue Obama’s legacy.
 She also had tons of experience and access to a broad support network of politicians.

 Let’s see how much we can discover in just 3 lessons:

 - The FBI investigation into Clinton’s personal email account was a constant thorn in the side of her campaign from the start.

 - Clinton and her team underestimated the threat that Bernie Sanders would pose.

 - A toxic environment within her campaign team was just one more reason that Clinton’s run for president failed.

 Ready to learn the details behind the most surprising election outcome ever?
 Let’s go!

 Lesson 1: Clinton’s campaign suffered constantly because of the FBI investigation into her misuse of a personal email account.